jetbrains-academy/rustlings-course/Modules & Macros/Macros/Intro/task.md

     hello_macro_derive = { path = "../hello_macro/hello_macro_derive" }
 ```

-Put the code in Listing 19-38 into _src/main.rs_, and run `cargo run`: it should print `Hello, Macro!
+Put the code in the example with the procedural macro into _src/main.rs_, and run `cargo run`: it should print `Hello, Macro!
 My name is Pancakes!` The implementation of the `HelloMacro` trait from the procedural macro was included without the `pancakes` crate needing to implement it; the `#[derive(HelloMacro)]` added the trait implementation.

 Next, let’s explore how the other kinds of procedural macros differ from custom derive macros.